zoli1210/OrderSystem/docs/architecture/system-overview.md

 Used when an order reaches a status that should trigger follow-up workflow behavior.

-The fulfillment workflow listens to this queue.
+The order status changed function listens to this queue.

+It can:

+- start the fulfillment workflow when the order reaches `Paid`
+- raise Durable external events for fulfillment statuses
+- publish status email notification messages

 ### email-notification